richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ### Carbon
 The targets for carbon neutrality can temporarily be accomplished through interoperable parametric-algorithmic design optimization processes to predict the future of the operational resource use of buildings.
 These design workfl ows also incorporate total life-cycle scenario tools for performance, material properties and resource use, and design-to-factory procedures.
 The intended interoperability for these building information model ( BIM) platforms is the capability of autonomous, heterogeneous systems to work together as seamlessly as possible to exchange information in an effi cient and usable way.
 The advantage is described that these 3-D- BIM design platforms links variables, dimensions, and materials to geometry in a way that when an input or simulation value changes, the 3-D/4-D/5-D model automatically updates all life-cycle scenarios and components simultaneously.[9-3]

+Today and in the future, automated green building manufacturing will go naturally together with faster and more flexible customization, and corporate sustainability strategies to reduce manufacturers’ carbon footprints and energy costs for revenue growth with return on capital employed (ROCE).[9-3]

 ### BAS building automation systems
 Today’s building automation systems ( BAS) are centralized, interlinked, and sensor driven human-computer-interface (HCI) networks of hardware and software.
 They monitor, control, and optimize in real time the environment in residential, commercial, industrial, and institutional facilities.
 While managing various building systems, the learning automation system ensures the operational performance (transportation, light, water, HVAC, energy generation, storage and distribution, etc.) of the facility as well as the comfort and safety of building occupants[9-3]

+### sustainable
+Sustainable traditions from the craftsman era that were either lost or underscored during the era of mass production can now be individually integrated in green manufacturing and 3-D printing settings.[9-3]

 ## 6. BIM和GIS的参数化途径；